SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisFirehoseDeliveryStreamElasticsearchBufferingHints.md

----
-layout: glossary
-title: Add-VSKinesisFirehoseDeliveryStreamElasticsearchBufferingHints
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSKinesisFirehoseDeliveryStreamElasticsearchBufferingHints

 ## SYNOPSIS
-Adds an AWS::KinesisFirehose::DeliveryStream.ElasticsearchBufferingHints resource property to the template
+Adds an AWS::KinesisFirehose::DeliveryStream.ElasticsearchBufferingHints resource property to the template.
+The ElasticsearchBufferingHints property type specifies how Amazon Kinesis Data Firehose (Kinesis Data Firehose buffers incoming data while delivering it to the destination.
+The first buffer condition that is satisfied triggers Kinesis Data Firehose to deliver the data.

 ## SYNTAX